armada-alliance/cardano-minter/README.md

 1. verify env

-2. create project and inital setup
+2. create project and initial setup

 ```bash
 #make sure our db is in our $PATH